ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/server/ongoing-tasks/etl/olap.markdown

 Transformation scripts are similar to those in the RavenDB ETL and SQL ETL tasks - see more about this in [ETL Basics](../../../server/ongoing-tasks/etl/basics#transform).
 The major difference is that data output by the ETL task can be divided into folders and child folders called _partitions_.
-Querying the data usually involves scanning the entire folder, so there is an advantage in efficiency to dividing the data into more folders.
+Querying the data usually involves scanning the entire folder, so there is an efficiency advantage to dividing the data into more folders.

 #### The `key` Parameter